Neeraj123Singh/ConfrenceBox/README.md

 4.  run command-> sequelize db:migrate
 5. run command-> sequelize db:seed:all
 6. node server.js
+7. Change the baseUrl in swagger.json file
-7. For accessing the api's visit route -- {{baseUrl}}/api-docs
+8. For accessing the api's visit route -- {{baseUrl}}/api-docs

 And Your server will we running on the port you have provided

-Databse Structure Diagram -
+Databse Structure Diagram - ER-Diagram.png
 System Design  Diagram -

+Commit 1---
+Added migrations for db Schema and Seeder for roles table